coreycougle/irrigation/ReadMe.md

 ## Project Description
 This is a low power, low cost, low environmental impact irrigation system designed to produce better apple and vegetable yields for myself.
-I use repurposed 55 gallon olive oil drums as rain barrels controlled by a $10 Raspberry Pi Zero W. The logic is a Python script that connects to The Weather Network's API and activates a solenoid valve only if it will not rain today or tomorrow.
+I use repurposed 55 gallon olive oil drums as rain barrels controlled by a $10 Raspberry Pi Zero W. The logic is a Python script that connects to Accuweather's API and activates a solenoid valve only if it will not rain today or tomorrow.

 This can be adapted to many uses, feel free to hack it up.